Paul has been passionate about couponing and frugal living for over five years. Born in the UK, he now lives in Florida.

 Size: 4.5 inches tall by 8.25 inches wide and expands up to 2 inches deep.

-Don't be put off by the low price of the Evelots, it's a quality product.
-It's constructed from polyester-canvas material, making it a durable wallet that won't get damaged easily.
+Don't be put off by the low price of the Evelots wallet, it's a quality product.
+It's constructed from polyester-canvas material, making it a durable organizer that won't get damaged easily.

-There are 24 tabbed dividers and 30 adhesive labels to help you organize your coupons.
-Plus there's a Velcro tab that you can use to attach the organizer to your store cart when you go shopping, so that your coupons are easy to access.
+There are 24 tabbed dividers and 30 adhesive labels to help you order your coupons.
+Plus there's a Velcro tab that you can use to attach the organizer to your store cart when you go shopping so that your coupons are easy to access.

 Size: 8 inches length by 4.5 inches width by 0.5 inches in height when closed.